JaeminEun/AquaCrop-CropMaps/2-AquaCrop-CropMaps-Analysis/4-Figures/README.md

-# AquaCrop vs. CGLS Evaluation Toolkit
+# AquaCrop vs. CGLS Evaluation

 This repository contains a set of Python scripts developed to compare crop growth simulations from the **AquaCrop** model with observational datasets from **Copernicus Global Land Service (CGLS)**.
 The analysis focuses on evaluating model performance for both generic and maize-specific crop setups under different calibration scenarios (Calendar-based and GDD-based).